kev065/zenzone/README.md

 5. Contributing:

-We welcome contributions to improve ZenZone!
+    We welcome contributions to improve **ZenZone**.
 Feel free to fork the repository, make changes, and submit a pull request.

 ### License

 [MIT](https://github.com/kev065/zenzone/blob/main/LICENSE)